- Description

 - Team 5 - Social Emotional and Mental Health (school year 1 and beyond)

-Sometimes a student may need coordinated support through personalised approaches and interventions, modelling strategies, supporting planning, training etc. This support will be tailored for schools and the pupils they support; we are available to support pupils with existing Education, Healtha nd Care Plans and those on SEND support.
+Sometimes a student may need coordinated support through personalised approaches and interventions, modelling strategies, supporting planning, training etc. Our support is tailored for schools and their pupils; we provide support for pupils with existing Education, Health and Care Plans and those on SEND support.

 Support may be offered through: